Study MBBS in China

 Fees and availability may vary by intake year.
 Contact us for verified updates and admission assistance.

-🎓 Course Duration & Curriculum
+🎓 Duration & Curriculum of MBBS in China

 • Total Duration: 6 years

-• 5 years of academic study
+• 5 years classroom & practical study

 • 1 year of internship (can be done in China or student’s home country depending on university policy)